GreatA-Maker/GreatA-Maker/README.md

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React and MongDB.
 - 📚 I’m currently learning about Frontend and Backend technologies. 😅
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Learn more technologies - Neverr stop creating new ideas.
 - ⚡ Fun fact: I love to play cricket and video-games 🎮.

 ---